Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-4-ingress-dns-certificates/index.md

 ```
 To be fair, I have been getting a lot of warnings when spawning other pods, but nothing that caused a disruption.

 We could of course patch our machineconfig to disable the enforcement, but that seems like a really dumb thing to do.
-The policy is there to protect us after all, and we *are* doing some really dodgy things to be fair!
+The policy is there to protect us after all, and we *are* doing some really dodgy things!

 Instead, let's modify the `ingress-nginx` namespace to be a little more lenient: